chlp/fsec-hw/telemetry-collector/README.md

 * `must guarantee no data loss (for valid data), i.e. submissions must not be deleted before all events are succesfully published` - Yes, result application has an entity `DataStreamService` that can respond with callback after it puts data to the stream.
 We have a counter of events for each message `$eventsCountPerMessage`, and we delete a message when all events put to data stream.
 * `must guarantee ordering of events in the context of a single submission` - It looks like it is.
 We keep the order of the elements in the array and pass it on.
 Although I am not completely sure that I understood this point completely correctly.
 * `the number of messages read from SQS with a single request must be configurable` - Yes, environment variable `QUEUE_MAX_NUMBER_OF_MESSAGE_PER_REQUEST`.
-* `the visibility timeout of read SQS messages must be configurable` - No
+* `the visibility timeout of read SQS messages must be configurable` - Yes, environment variable `QUEUE_VISIBILITY_TIMEOUT_SEC`.
+Inside code `QueueService.php` `QueueService::changeMessagesVisibility()`, but I did not test that visibility timeout parameter of messages is change in fact.
+And I haven't worked out this method well enough.
+What should I do if I can't change it?
+Can we find out the current value of this parameter, so as not to make unnecessary calls, if it is the same value already.

 ## Known issues and todo